mgamble1023/SleepInvestigatoR/README.md

 **9. sleep.adjust**

    sleep.adjust can be used to crop off the beginning of a scored sleep file.
 There are four options: NREM Onset, REM Onset, Sleep Onset, or a user defined fixed number    of epochs.
 NREM Onset and REM Onset will set truncate each animal's file to start at first NREMS or REMS bout (minimum bout length determined in a different              function).
 Sleep Onset will allow for a combination of NREMS and REMS at the set minimum bout lenght.
-By defaul this is set to 'NULL' and will not run.
+By default this is set to 'NULL' and will not run.

 **10. id.factor**

-   By default this is set to TRUE indicating that that the first word in the file name of each file name is the animal id.
+   By default this is set to 'TRUE' indicating that that the first word in the file name of each file name is the animal id.
 When set to FALSE the function will create      an id to keep track of separate files essentially turning it into a file indicator and not an animal indicator

 **11. group.factor**

    By default this is set to TRUE indicating that the second word in the file name following punctuation (e.g., underscore) is the grouping factor such as treatment or      condition.
-When set to 'FALSE' the group.factor column will be filled with 'NAs'
+When set to 'FALSE' the group.factor column will be filled with NAs

 **12. NREM.cutoff**